Voice-based marketing automation

 Voice-based marketing automation (VBMA) refers to software platforms designed for marketing, sales, and support departments to measure, manage, and automate their phone conversations.
 Marketing departments, sales teams, and support agents use VBMA to initiate, manage, monitor, track, route, record, and report on sales and support phone conversations.

 VBMA encompasses a wide range of automation and analytics tools.
 It is used as a standalone solution and as a way to complement the functionality found in traditional marketing automation software.

 Comparison to marketing automation

 Growth of voice-based marketing automation

 Voice-based marketing automation platforms have emerged as an integrated solution in response to both the growth in mobile users, and mobile advertising.
 It is estimated that mobile search will generate 73 billion calls to businesses (up from 30 billion in 2013) and businesses are placing more value on phone calls as a lead source, as is evident from the estimated $64.6 billion spent annually on ads to generate phone calls.
-With Google's call-only ad type, businesses were able to general billions of calls through mobile search.
+With Google's call-only ad type, businesses were able to generalize billions of calls through mobile search.
 In 2015, mobile search drove 48 percent of calls.
-Advances in call analytics have been made to provide businesses deeper insights to measure and optimize inbound calls.
+Advances in call analytics have been made to provide businesses with deeper insights to measure and optimize inbound calls.